Pttn/rieMiner/README.md

 Also see the constellationsGen tool in my rieTools repository (https://github.com/Pttn/rieTools).

-Note that you must use different tuples counts files if you use different constellations types, and you should also if you use different Sieve sizes, to not skew the stats.
+Note that you must use different tuples counts files if you use different constellations types.

 ### Memory problems